“Owasso tech job”

 - The author of this article has vetted this article by an attorney to comply with applicable laws.

 ‘Stolen’ means acquired, or possessed, as a result of some wrongful or dishonest act or taking, whereby a person willfully obtains or retains possession of property which belongs to another, without or beyond any permission given, and with the intent to deprive the owner of the benefit of ownership."[United States v.
 Hollinshead, 495 F.2d 1154, 1156 (9th Cir.
 Cal.
 1974)]—https://definitions.uslegal.com/

 ... the intent, without justification excuse or reason, to commit a wrongful act that will result in harm to another.
 Malice means the wrongful intention and includes all types of intent that law deems to be wrongful.
 Legally speaking any act done with a wrong intention is done maliciously.—https://definitions.uslegal.com/

 Some of the original emails may contain confidentiality or non-disclosure language.
 The law is clear that such language cannot be used to conceal illegal activity.

 Information pertaining to the scope (number of known victims) of this issue is not included in this public narrative and is only in the version submitted to law enforcement.

 I have tried to rely on official or reliable sources.
 Obviously, there are places in this narrative where I expressed a response to the content of those sources.

-If someone advised you that the guy who wrote this page is
+If someone advised you not read this page because

-just a crank, here are four rebutals (definition from Wikipedia):
+That guy is just a crank, but you arrived anyway, here are four rebutals (definition from Wikipedia):